 A uniquely creative trial lawyer who thrives in both court and arbitration, Jim reshapes his clients’ most difficult legal challenges.
 Whether they have large, sophisticated legal departments or no legal experience at all, clients trust Jim with their bet-the-business problems.

-Jim’s considerable knowledge of complex construction litigation ensures creative resolution of clients’ most difficult problems.
-He is also top choice for disputes over insurance, lender liability, intra-company management and real estate.
-Because of his unique ability to analyze complex legal issues, Jim is often enlisted to reshape strategies mid-case when the client faces mounting risks.
-His fresh ideas and sophisticated analysis changes the course of the litigation, creating victories for cases that were destined for defeat.
+Jim’s considerable knowledge of complex litigation ensures creative resolution of clients’ most difficult problems.
+Whether they have large, sophisticated legal departments or no legal experience at all, clients trust Jim with their bet-the-business problems.
+Jim is best known for his consistent victories in construction litigation, but he is also top choice for disputes involving insurance, lender liability, intra-company management and real estate.
+Because of his unique ability to analyze complex legal issues, Jim is often enlisted to reshape strategies mid-case when clients face mounting risks.
+His fresh ideas and sophisticated analysis changes the course of the litigation, creating wins for cases that were destined for defeat.

-Jim leverages his background as an insurance adjuster for a national insurance company to aid his clients and has represented developers, local municipalities, contractors, purchasers, insurers, investors, businesses, and property owners in complex litigation, including construction defects, contract disputes, wrongful termination, and claims for equitable adjustment of construction contracts.
+Jim leverages his background as an insurance adjuster for a national insurance company to aid his clients and has represented developers, contractors, purchasers, insurers, municipalities, investors, businesses, and property owners.
+His extensive experience addresses all elements in complex litigation, including construction defects, contract disputes, wrongful termination, payment and Miller Act disputes, liens, claims for equitable adjustment, and an array of commercial torts.
 He has also been indispensable in cases involving the emerging medicinal cannabis industry, litigating complex cases in both arbitration and court.

 Persuading the Arizona Supreme Court to reverse prior unfavorable precedent, Jim obtained summary judgment for his client regarding the anti-deficiency statute's applicability to construction loans.
 The published opinion is BMO Harris Bank, N.A. v.
 Wildwood Creek Ranch, LLC, 236 Ariz.
 363, 340 P.3d 1071 (2015).